Pola

 4) Meaning and Insight: Sage, Magician.

-5) Relationship and Pleasure: Lover.
+5) Relationship and Enjoyment: Lover.

 6) Lightness and Humor: Jester.

-To give you a sense of how the archetypes ‘feel’ in the market: Nike is often read as a Hero because the brand consistently tells stories of overcoming and strength.
-Old Spice has reinvented itself through humor and is an example of the Jester—with measurable effect: Revenue doubled in the months after the repositioning.
-Weird Marketing Tales
+To give you a feel for how archetypes "feel" in the market: Nike is often read as a Hero because the brand consistently tells stories of overcoming and strength.
+Old Spice reinvented itself through humor and is an example of the Jester—with measurable impact: Sales doubled in the months after the repositioning. <cite data-type="source" data-url="https://weirdmarketingtales.com/how-old-spice-came-back-from-the-grave-with-one-commercial/">Weird Marketing Tales</cite>

 Step 1 Clarify Brand DNA

-1) “We exist so that...” (your purpose beyond the product)
+1) "We exist to…" (your purpose beyond the product)

 2) "We do this by…" (your style, your principles)

-3) “We never do...” (your boundary, your no-go)
+3) "We never do…" (your limit, your no-go)

-It's also worth taking a quick look at trust: 81% of people say they must trust a brand before they buy.
-Linearity Branding Statistics Trust does not arise from the archetype label but from repeated, consistent behavior.
-That’s why DNA is first.
+It's also worth a quick look at trust: 81 percent of people say they must trust a brand before buying. <cite data-type="source" data-url="https://www.linearity.io/blog/branding-statistics/">Linearity Branding Statistics</cite> Trust doesn't come from the archetype label but from repeated, consistent behavior.
+That's why DNA comes first.

 Step 2 Understand Target Audience Emotions

-If people need encouragement during use because it's about performance or change, the Hero or Magician becomes more plausible.
+If people need encouragement during use because it's about performance or change, Hero or Magician becomes more plausible.

-The economic relevance of this emotional fit is also evident in purpose figures: Consumers are much more likely to buy from brands whose purpose they perceive as strong and defend them in crises.
-Kickstartmag on Zeno Group (2020) Purpose is not a claim but an offer of relationship.
-Archetypes help make this offer understandable.
+The economic relevance of this emotional fit can also be seen in Purpose numbers: Consumers are significantly more likely to buy from brands whose purpose they perceive as strong, and more likely to defend them in crises. <cite data-type="source" data-url="https://kickstartmag.com/2020/07/30/consumers-are-four-to-six-times-more-likely-to-buy-from-brands-with-strong-purpose-study/">Kickstartmag on Zeno Group (2020)</cite> Purpose is not a claim but a relational offer.
+Archetypes help to make this offer understandable.

-Archetype Check Start Together
+Start Archetype Check Together

 Say Hello